TameemZahid/project1/Gitlab-Self-Hosted-Installation.md

 **In case of Invalid SSL certificate  following steps can help:**
 GitLab can auto-generate certificates.
 Ensure `letsencrypt['enable']` is set to true in `/etc/gitlab/gitlab.rb`:

+> [!IMPORTANT]
+> Make sure the details are of your own, including the email and URL

 ```
 letsencrypt['enable'] = true